chefZau/Bike-System-Data-Exploration/README.md

 ## Dataset

 The dataset we will be using is the [Ford GoBike System Data](https://www.fordgobike.com/system-data).
-Since the website is currently unavaliable, here is the link of the csv file: [201902-fordgobike-tripdata.csv](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv).

-This dataset includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+It includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area.
+Since the website is currently unavailable, here is the link to the CSV file: [201902-fordgobike-tripdata.csv](https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv).

-* Note that this dataset will require some data wrangling in order to make it tidy for analysis.
-There are multiple cities covered by the linked system, and multiple data files will need to be joined together if a full year’s coverage is desired
+* Note that this dataset will require some data wrangling to make it tidy for analysis.
+The linked system covers multiple cities, and numerous data files will need to be joined together if a full year’s coverage is desired.
-* If you’re feeling adventurous, try adding in analysis from other cities, following links from [www.bikeshare.com](https://www.bikeshare.com/data/) or [this github link](https://github.com/BetaNYC/Bike-Share-Data-Best-Practices/wiki/Bike-Share-Data-Systems).
+* If you’re feeling adventurous, try adding analysis from other cities, following links from [www.bikeshare.com](https://www.bikeshare.com/data/) or [this github link](https://github.com/BetaNYC/Bike-Share-Data-Best-Practices/wiki/Bike-Share-Data-Systems).

 The Features included in the Data are as follows :